exercism/problem-specifications/perfect-numbers.md

 28 is perfect number because 28 = 1 + 2 + 4 + 7.

-Prime numbers 7, 13, etc are Deficient by the Micomachus classificaton.
+Prime numbers 7, 13, etc are Deficient by the Nicomachus classificaton.